Ricardo-Remy/Real-Estate-Marketplace/README.md

 eth-contracts/build/contracts
 ```

+You need to have run the compiler in truffle develop console to access the abi.

 NB: In order to see how the project interacts with the contract ABI, you can have a look at how the following file scripts are using it:

 ```